AdobeDocs/developers-animatesdk-docs/SoundItem_object/soundIte7.md

 #### Description

 Read-only property: a string that specifies whether the specified item was imported as an mp3 file.
-Possible values for this property are “RAW” and “MP3”.
+Possible values for this property are "RAW" and "MP3".

 #### Example